Qirky/Troop/README.md

 ### Running the Troop Client

 Once you've opened the Troop client you'll be able to enter the IP address and port number of the Troop server instance running on your network.
-Enter the name you want to display and the password for the server and continue by pressing OK.
-You can change the language to use with Troop after you've opened the editor by going to `Code -> Choose Language` and selecting the language of choice.
+Enter the name you want to display and the password for the server and select the interpreter you want to use (requires installation and setup - see below).
+Press OK to open the editor.
+You can also change the interpreter to use with Troop after you've opened the editor by going to `Code -> Choose Language` and selecting the language of choice.

 Alternatively you can start Troop in a different "mode" so that it is interpreting another language at startup.
 To do this, run the following from the command line depending on your desired startup language: